Theme: Sea Pirates

 Group DescriptionGames that deal with the theme of piracy in a naval sense.
-Historically, sea piracy and buccaneering are not limited to a specific time period nor are they limited to particular territorial waters (although the term buccaneer itself is limited to pirates operating in the Carribean).
+Historically, sea piracy and buccaneering are not limited to a specific time period nor are they limited to particular territorial waters (although the term buccaneer itself is limited to pirates operating in the Caribbean).

 It's safe to say that ever since ship vessels were first built, there have been persons attempting to prey upon those ships and its cargo.

 Note: Sea piracy is probably best known for their setting in the Caribbean from 1560 to 1730 (often known as the Golden Age of Piracy).
-Pirates attacking ships on behalf of a nation are known as privateers after they acquired a 'letter of marquis'.
-However, for the context of this group, any game that features a strong element or atmosphere of naval 'piracy' is allowed.Limitations:
+Pirates attacking ships on behalf of a nation are known as privateers after they acquired a letter of marque.
+However, for the context of this group, any game that features a strong element or atmosphere of naval piracy is allowed.

-- For strategy games, the gameplay should identify the ability of the player to attack other ships in sea battles, which may or may not include: boarding another ship, looting goods from defeated enemy ships, attacking sea forts from the sea, etc. The most obvious example for this is the Pirates! series.
+- For strategy games, the gameplay should identify the ability of the player to attack other ships in sea battles, which may include: boarding another ship, looting goods from defeated enemy ships, attacking sea forts from the sea, etc. The most obvious example for this is the Pirates! series.